 Promotes competencies in the selection, organizational, and evaluative skills necessary for providing an appropriate individualized physical education program to meet the physical, emotional, and social needs of students with handicapping conditions.
 Fall.
-Prerequisite: Pre-Entry Stage II (refer to page 221).

 PED 340.
 Physical Education in the Secondary Schools.
 3.